Ngāi Tahu Holdings: Others

-It was reported October 2001, that Ngāi Tahu Holdings had a 43% ownership of Whale Watch Kaikoura.
+It was reported October 2001, that Ngāi Tahu Holdings had a 43% ownership of Whale Watch Kaikōura.
 It was also reported that Ngāi Tahu Holdings acquired Proseed, a large-scale tree-seed supplier in July 2001.

 South Canterbury Finance

 In August 2010, a consortium of investors offered to acquire the failed South Canterbury Finance business from the receivers, but It was rejected.
 The consortium, Permanent Investments Limited, revised and resubmitted it on 13 September.
 The original plan was declined due to receivers McGrath Nichol seeking advice from multiple advisers, including The Treasury.

 It October Ngāi Tahu Holdings was named, along with the New Zealand Superannuation Fund and others, as being part of the consortium that failed to acquire South Canterbury Finance in a $1.3 billion deal.

 Ngāi Tahu said its participation in the bid was an attempt to broaden its business portfolio.

 Ruataniwha Water Storage Scheme

 On 19 September the National Business Review released an article announcing Ngāi Tahu and TrustPower, and Hawkes Bay Regional Investment Company were in talks to mutually invest in the Ruataniwha Water Storage Scheme.
 It was also said that Ngāi Tahu and TrustPower could pay up to 40%, or $105 million, of the $265 million projects costs, costing approximately $52.5 million each.

 On Friday 20 September 2013, the New Zealand Herald reported that Ngāi Tahu, TrustPower, and Hawkes Bay Regional Investment Company had signed a memorandum of understanding with the intentions to mutually invest into the controversial Ruataniwha Water Storage Scheme.

 Many local Māori were against the scheme going forward, and because of this, Ngāi Tahu advised the local iwi, Ngāti Kahungungu, that on their request, Ngāi Tahu will pull the plug on any future involvement with the Scheme.

 On 26 September 2013, it was reported in the Hawke's Bay Today that Ngāi Tahu had already invested an undisclosed amount of money into the Water Storage Scheme, which caused surprise within local iwi.

 In early 2014 TrustPower pulled out of the deal.
 As a result of this, the deal did not meet Ngāi i Tahu's investment criteria under the pre-signed memorandum.
 Due to this, Ngāi Tahu pulled out of the Scheme in May 2014.